top of page

 Regular Meeting

-The chapter was pleased to have our own PGM, Carol Kauffman, present, knowing she will be going to visit her daughter in CA shortly.
-Others present were District Vice President, Jody Bails and her aide, Rick Bails; Grand Chapter Historian, Marion Johnson; and Charities Director, Jeanne Godden.
-We are always pleased to recognize our Honored Masons, 50 year members and our Past Matrons and Patrons.
+Our honored guests tonight were our very own members: District Vice President, Jody Bails and her aide, Rick Bails; Grand Chapter Historian, Marion Johnson; and Charities Director, Jeanne Godden.
+We are always pleased to recognize our Honored Masons, 50 year members, our Past Matrons and Patrons and former grand appointments.

 cow4.jpeg